KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Supplemental-Materials/examples/README.md

 Example models may be subject to change during the course.
 The files in the "original DFDs" folder were created using [draw.io](https://www.draw.io/).
 Files with the .xml extension can be opened and edited using the draw.io tool.

-There are also videos that explain the models.
-These videos are provided in standard formats (e.g., .mp4) and can be played with common media players such as [VLC](https://www.videolan.org/vlc/).